 Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential, and personal character.

 We interview approximately 15 candidates for the program each year.
 Although we receive applications from many well-qualified candidates, it is not possible to interview all who apply.
-Those who are invited will be notified on a rolling basis based on the application receipt and review date, and those invited may choose from approximately 5 interview dates in August.
+Those who are invited will be notified on a rolling basis based on the application receipt and review date, and those invited may choose from approximately 5 interview dates in August and September.

 For the purposes of making travel arrangements, please see our hotel accommodations page for more information.